sarah11918/starlight-blog/src/content/docs/blog/documenting-the-docs.md

 ## Support-Team-Docs!
 Our eager team, with a full community of support behind us, has been working steadily for months to make the Astro docs a clean, reliable resource to get you started with Astro v1.
 We know it's not perfect, and we do have plans for more, and more *types* of content going forward.
 It's never going to be "done"... but that's just the reality of supporting developers.
 And, that's what docs are: support.

-Astro is known for (notorious for??) its committment to community.
+Astro is known for (notorious for??) its commitment to community.
 We have long had a dedicated "Support Squad" whose members each receive individual notifications for every new support question posted in our Discord.
 Recently, we also added a "Team Docs" role that can similarly summon members with a mere mention.
 Both of these opt-in roles are open to any member of the community who feels like they don't already get enough notifications.

 We are all eager and enthusiastic to help you through any issues and get you back to building your site!
 And, we hope you'll help us help you!